Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-03-making-shapes-stop.md

 }
 ```

 What happened above?
-I created an if statement and said, if it is less than 800 than continue moving, otherwise, the if statement will be false and the x will no longer get bigger.
+I created an if statement and said if it is less than 800 than continue moving; otherwise, the if statement will be false, and the x will no longer get bigger.
 If you want to make it go faster then, do this.
 Keep in mind that **<** sign is called a relational operator.
-The opposite is **>** and stands for greater than.
+The opposite is **>** and stands for "greater than."

 ```html